 Helping children to develop emotional resilience and to manage setbacks

 Universal Support - To meet the needs of all our pupils through our overall ethos and our wider curriculum.
 For instance, developing resilience for all.

 Additional support - For those who may have short term needs and those who may have been made vulnerable by life experiences such as bereavement.

 Targeted support - For pupils who need more differentiated support and resources or specific targeted interventions such as wellbeing groups or personal mentors.

-Lead staff members to contact if you are concerned about your child’s mental health: Mr Lloyd- Mental health Lead, Mrs Vass- Mental health Lead or talk to your child's class teacher.
+Lead staff members to contact if you are concerned about your child’s mental health: Miss Harkness- Mental health Lead, Mrs Vass- Mental health Lead or talk to your child's class teacher.

 What do we currently do for mental health and wellbeing for our pupils and staff?

 We have a designated Mental Health and Well Being Lead in school that is responsible for promoting wellbeing for our staff and pupils

 We have nominated school council members in each class to represent their peers and gain feedback in class assemblies.

 We hold extra half-termly meetings for pupils who need more regular meetings to support their needs.